-

 A person who specializes in helping individuals with disabilities learn and accurately carry out job duties as well as provides one-on-one training tailored to meet the needs of the employee and to meet the employer's expectations.

 This program was designed to provide an educational setting for students who are mandatorily expelled from school per the Texas Education Code or students discretionarily expelled according to the local school districts’ student codes of conduct.
-A JJAEP is mandated to operate by statute in counties with a population of 125,000 or greater.
+A juvenile justice alternative education program (JJAEP) is mandated to operate by statute in counties with a population of 125,000 or greater.
 Each program is governed and controlled by a locally negotiated memorandum of understanding between the local juvenile board and each school district within the county.

-All school districts that are required to provide bilingual education and/or English as a second language programs must establish and operate an LPAC.
+All school districts that are required to provide bilingual education and/or English as a second language programs must establish and operate a language proficiency assessment committee (LPAC).
 The LPAC is charged with reviewing all pertinent information on all identified limited English proficient students upon their initial enrollment and at the end of each school year.
 Districts are required to have on file policy and procedures for the selection, appointment, and training of members of the LPAC.
 The committee must adhere to the provisions, monitor student progress, determine appropriate instructional interventions, make assessment decisions on an individual student basis, function as a committee to make assessment decisions, and maintain appropriate documentation.

 Any world language other than English, including American Sign Language (ASL), is considered a language other than English.
 Currently, students may earn credit by taking ASL, Arabic, Chinese, French, German, Hindi, Italian, Japanese, Korean, Latin, Portuguese, Russian, Spanish, Turkish, Urdu, or Vietnamese.
-In addition, certain computer programming languages can be used to satisfy the LOTE requirement.
+In addition, certain computer programming languages can be used to satisfy the languages other than English (LOTE) requirement.

 An evaluation conducted by a teacher of the visually impaired to determine the most appropriate literacy media, print or braille, or a combination, for the student with a visual impairment.